 - 1. Adhere to the Steering Committee and Member roles and responsibilities. - 2.
-Consumers and Family Members/Caregivers and their Alternates: Effective July 1, 2023, will serve for a maximum of a three-year term.
-Once a primary seated Steering Committee member has termed out, the Alternate will then move onto the primary seat.
-Consumers and Family Members/Caregivers who term out are welcome to reapply after their term has expired.
-However, they are subject to the same vetting process as new committee member applicants. - a.
-For the purpose of staggering membership turnover, individuals who joined the Steering Committee: - i.
-Prior to 2016 will have their term end on July 1, 2024 - ii.
-Between 2017 and 2019 will have their term end on July 1, 2025 - iii.
+Consumer and Family Member/Caregiver Partner Members and Alternates: Effective July 1, 2023, will serve for a maximum of a three year term.
+Ideally alternate members will fill in behind members who term out.
+Consumer and family members/caregiver representatives may reapply after their term has expired. - a.
+For the purpose of staggering membership turnover, individuals who joined the Steering Committee: - 1.
+Prior to 2016 will have their term end on July 1, 2024 - 2.
+Between 2017 and 2019 will have their term end on July 1, 2025 - 3.
 During 2020 to July 1, 2023 will have their term end on July 1, 2026 - 3.
 System partner representatives may serve multiple successive terms at the discretion of their department head (e.g., Department of Health Services). - 4.
-The Behavioral Health Director does not serve specified terms but will serve as a standing member of the Committee with normal voting privileges so long as they are in that position. - 5.
+The Behavioral Health Director does not serve specified terms, but will serve as a standing member of the Committee with normal voting privileges so long as they are in that position. - 5.
 When a Steering Committee member or alternate's status changes (e.g., the member's child or a transitional age youth ages out) the member is allowed to serve out the year and reapply to represent another stakeholder group. - 6.
 Devote the necessary time to fulfill Committee obligations.
 Read meeting materials and come to meetings prepared to discuss and take action. - 7.
 Regular attendance at meetings is important.
 If members will be absent from a meeting contact the division by telephone (916) 875-MHSA, (CA Relay 711) or via email MHSA@saccounty.gov before the meeting date.
 The Division will contact your alternate to attend in your absence.
 To be in good standing members should attend, at minimum, four (4) meetings in any six-month period, otherwise member should resign from the committee.
 If members require an extended leave of absence notify the Selection Committee who will determine whether or under what circumstances such requests will be granted. - 8.
 Represent the broadest needs and concerns of your stakeholder group. - 9.
 Update Committee members on the status and changes occurring in your field of expertise.